Yongle Emperor Zhu Di — Snatcher of Imperial Throne and Creator of Cabinet and Forbidden City

 Yongle Emperor also encouraged agriculture and constructed many canals.

-He also sent Zheng He on the Treasure Voyage for six times, which greatly contributed to communication among different cultures.
-Though according to many gossips, Zheng He’s secret mission was to track down the disappeared Emperor Zhu Yunwen.
+He also sent Zheng He on the Treasure Voyage six times, which greatly contributed to communication among different cultures.
+Though according to some gossips, Zheng He’s secret mission was to track down the disappeared Emperor Zhu Yunwen.

 Yongle Emperor in the Battlefields